fbpx

 (Click dropdown)

-This article is based on the system used in Chiang Mai.
-Other provinces may differ slightly.
+Note: Different provinces may have slightly different rules.
+This guide covers the main criteria for riding in Thailand in cities such as Bangkok and Chiang Mai.
 To RENEW a license.
 Follow the same steps but omit the tests.
 You can also use this handy OFFICIAL BOOKING APP.

 DOCUMENTS REQUIRED